DavidWhy was there a Referendum in 2016?

 Conservatives For Britain

-The principal organisers are the Co-Chairs.
-One is the Conservative MP, Stephen Baker who obtained a respectable first degree in Aerospace Engineering and then an Oxford MSc in Computation.
+The principal organisers were the Co-Chairs.
+One was the Conservative MP, Stephen Baker who obtained a respectable first degree in Aerospace Engineering and then an Oxford MSc in Computation.
 After 10 years as an Engineering Officer in the RAF, Flight Lieutenant Baker retired in 1999 and returned to civilian life ending up as the Chief Architect of the “global financing and asset service platforms” of the then 4th largest US investment bank, Lehman Brothers.
 Unfortunately for Baker, Lehman Brothers collapsed in 2008 filing the largest ever bankruptcy the history of the United States and precipitating a global financial crisis.

 So into Parliament Baker went in 2010, courtesy of the good people of the ultra safe seat of Wycombe.
 In Parliament he was promptly appointed to the Transport Select Committee in 2010 where he has devoted a lot of time to trouble-making in relation to the HS2 project (which does not pass through his constituency) .
 He was elected to the 1922 Committee in 2012 and he is now rated as one of the top 10 most rebellious Conservative Members.